MohammadHosseinEbrahimi/Helsinki-city-bike-web-app/README.md

 # Implementation:
-pythonfile.py inside bicyle folder Imports data from the CSV files, Validates data (checking if it is nor empty, abnormal data points and cleaning the data by removing journeys that lasted for less than ten seconds or covered distances shorter than 10 meters.
+pythonfile.py inside bicyle folder Imports data from the CSV files, Validates data (checking if it is nor empty, abnormal data points and cleaning the data by removing journeys that lasted for less than ten seconds or covered distances shorter than 10 meters).

 # Part one:
 Journey list view (1000 items) incluidng departure and return stations, covered distance in kilometers and duration in minutes